The following Protocols on mutual administrative assistance in tax matters have been signed by the Portuguese Republic.

 The Multilateral Competent Authority Agreement (MCAA) enables the implementation of the new transfer pricing reporting standard developed under the Action 13 of BEPS Action Plan, which was further developed and strengthened since the publication of its draft report in 2014.

-It is important to note that it is already in force in Portuguese jurisdiction the CbC Report’s information exchange mechanism with 54 jurisdictions (1) and it is foreseen that the first information exchange occurs during 2018.
+It is important to note that it is already in force in Portuguese jurisdiction the CbC Report’s information exchange mechanism with 549 jurisdictions (3).

 Dúvidas e questões